quollism/blender-extra-keyframe-controls/README.md

 # blender-useful-animation-tools-from-279

+## Notice

-*Note: This plugin is unsupported as of 14 June 2018 because it gets murdered by the UI.
-Use the Keying dropdown and record button on the toolbar instead.*
+*This plugin is unsupported as of 14 June 2018 because there's not really any need for it anymore.
+Also the toolbar UI gets in its way so it's barely usable.
+Use the Keying dropdown and record button on the Timeline toolbar instead.*

+## Features

 A little add-on which reinstated Blender 2.79's animation-specific tools to Blender 2.8's Timeline and 3D View toolbar, plus a bit extra.